MaartjePfauder/Thesis_Digital_Humanities/README.md

 ## Overview

-This repository contains the code workflow, derived datasets, validation outputs, and GIS-ready files for the master’s thesis **“The Geography of News Values in Dutch Digital Journalism: Mapping Newsworthiness in NU.nl Coverage.”**
+This repository contains the code workflow, thesis document, source/intermediate datasets, derived datasets, validation outputs, and GIS-ready files for the master’s thesis **“The Geography of News Values in Dutch Digital Journalism: Mapping Newsworthiness in NU.nl Coverage.”**

 The thesis investigates how news values are geographically distributed in Dutch digital journalism.
 Using NU.nl articles from 2025, the project combines computational text analysis, location extraction, LLM-assisted classification, benchmark calibration, manual validation, and GIS mapping to study how selected forms of newsworthiness become attached to Dutch places.

 From a corpus of **55,772 NU.nl articles**, the project identifies articles containing Dutch location mentions and classifies **12,225 location-linked articles** for six news values:

-* entertainment
+- entertainment
-* bad news
+- bad news
-* magnitude
+- magnitude
-* good news
+- good news
-* celebrity
+- celebrity
-* power elite
+- power elite

 The final GIS-ready dataset contains **19,774 article-location rows** and **880 unique geocoded location points**.

+> **Important data note:** some files in this repository contain full or partial NU.nl article text.
+These files are included for thesis transparency and reproducibility, but they should only be uploaded to a **private repository** unless a redacted public version is created.
+See [Copyright and Data Availability](docs/copyright_and_data_availability.md).

 ## Research Question